Functions for Working with Strings

 The String created by concatenating the arguments.

-If any of argument values is NULL
+If any of argument values is NULL, the function returns NULL.

 Example